hsivan/automon/README.md

 ## Distributed experiment on a real-world WAN
 We include code for a series of cross-region experiments on AWS.
-The [instructions](examples/aws_utils/README.md) for running these experiments, as well as the scripts are in the `examples/aws_utils` folder.
+The [instructions](aws_experiments/README.md) for running these experiments, as well as the scripts are in the `aws_experiments` folder.

 ## Citing AutoMon